30+ Tools for Every Sales Stack (Tech Tools You Need) in 2023

 Building a sales stack isn’t the same as purchasing a bunch of tools.
 It’s a bit more complex.

-If you want to build a sales stack that your team actually uses, build it around the sales process they’re already using.
+Whether you’re running a startup, SMB or something else entirely, if you want to build a sales stack that your team will actually use, structure it around the sales process they’re already using.

 A well-defined sales process is what enables sales teams to predictably close deals.
 The tools you purchase should turn an already fantastic process into something that can be done more efficiently and more productively.